 In addition to direct costs of the program, students will be responsible for purchasing their own supplies, such as pens, paper, and other materials.
 Students should supply their own headphones as well, which may bring out-of-pocket expenses to between \$50-150.
+All course materials needed for the Program are provided by the School and are included within the tuition costs.
+The learning management system contains all syllabi, handouts, and reference materials needed for the course including access to LIRN (Library and Information Resource Network).

-SPE400: Sports Writing and Journalism (3 Credits, 48hrs)
+SPE400: Sports Writing and Journalism

-This course begins with a brief history of the sports broadcasting, and introduces students to the fundamental research and writing required for sports broadcasts.
+This course begins with a brief history of the sports broadcasting and introduces students to the fundamental research and writing required for sports broadcasts.
 The course introduces the differences between broadcast writing and print writing, guides students in the use of highlight reels and sound bites, provides practice in transitions, and fully instructs students on the mechanics of script writing for sports journalism.

-SPE401: Sports Talk Theory (3 Credits, 48hrs)
+SPE401: Sports Talk Theory